openwallet-foundation-labs/identity-credential/README.md

     {`age_over_18` and `portrait`}.
 It's intended to demonstrate use of the `MdocReaderPrompt` class, which allows any app to easily act as a reader app for the common age-verification use case.
+- `testapp` - a Compose Multiplatform application for manually testing elements of the project that aren't easily tested using unit tests.

 ## ISO 18013-7 Reader Website